 When using certain library services, you may need to provide personal information on paper forms that are retained as needed.

-When using certain Library electronic resources, such as e-books, or services, such as placing scan orders, you/we may need to provide personal information to third parties that they may or may not retain on file.
+When using certain Library electronic resources, such as e-books, or services, such as placing document delivery requests, you/we may need to provide personal information to third parties that they may or may not retain on file.

 For more information, see Records Retention Guidelines for Personally Identifiable Information.